-As with government-owned water providers, rates for investor-owned water utilities are set and approved by public officials.
+As with government-owned water providers, rates for regulated water utilities are set and approved by public officials.
 In California, the California Public Utilities Commission (CPUC) sets the rates and service terms for California’s largest regulated water utilities every three years after an exhaustive review, as required by state law.
 Rate setting is always a public process, and it includes the opportunity for input by all interested individuals and groups, especially customers.

 Here’s how the rate-setting process works:

 - Utilities submit a General Rate Case (GRC) application to the CPUC.
 This application details and fully supports projected sales and customer growth (if any), proposed investments in wells, pumps, treatment plants, pipelines, supplemental supply projects, conservation programs and other costs of operating the utility (including water and power costs, taxes, employee salaries, health care costs and benefits).

 - On behalf of the CPUC and in its role of representing customers, the Public Advocates Office analyzes the GRC applications, checks to make sure they are complete, prepares a report on each utility’s operations and makes a recommendation on the utilities’ rates and terms of service for the next three years.

 - The CPUC’s Administrative Law Judge overseeing the general rate case then hosts public hearings in the local service areas to receive input on the application directly from customers.